AsheIsAmazing/QudMods/Realistic Cats/Readme.md

 Cats are neutral at start.
-Chitinous pams are aggressive.
+Chitinous pumas are aggressive.
+Likely only works on a fresh save.